• Home

 Mark S. Freedman, HBSC, MSC, MD, CSPQ, FAAN, FRCPC

-• Mariana Castells is a Professor of Rheumatology, Immunology and Allergy, Harvard Medical School
+• Mariana Castells is of Professor, of Rheumatology, Immunology and Allergy, Harvard Medical School

 • Director, Adverse Drug Reaction and Desensitization Program at Brigham and Women's Hospital

-• Dr. Castells attended medical school at The Universidat Autonoma de Barcelona, Spain, performed her residency at Kansas University Medical Center, and her fellowship at The Medical College of Virginia
+• Dr. Castells attended medical school at The Universität Autonoma de Barcelona, Spain, performed her residency at Kansas University Medical Center, and her fellowship at The Medical College of Virginia

 • Dr. Castells is board certified in Internal Medicine and Allergy & Immunology